OlegNickeshin/stillvoice/README.md

 If you approach this project, do so gently.
 This is not a system that performs.
 It is a system that remains.

+---

+This is not a product.
+It is a position.